TanStack/router/docs/framework/react/start/server-functions.md

 ## What are Server Functions?

-Server functions allow you to specify specific function to run **only** on the server.
-They are used to perform tasks that should never be directly exposed to the client.
+Server functions allow you to specify logic that can be invoked anywhere (even the client), but run **only** on the server.
+In fact, they are not so different from an API route, but with a few key differences:

+- They are not publicly accessible via HTTP
+- They can be called from anywhere in your application, including loaders, hooks, components, etc.

+However, they are similar to regular API routes in that:

+- They have access to the request context, allowing you to read headers, set cookies, and more
+- They can access sensitive information, such as environment variables, without exposing them to the client
+- They can be used to perform any kind of server-side logic, such as fetching data from a database, sending emails, or interacting with other services
+- They can return any value, including primitives, JSON-serializable objects, and even raw Response objects
+- They can throw errors, including redirects and notFounds, which can be handled automatically by the router

+> How are server functions different from "React Server Functions"?
+>
+> - TanStack Server Functions are not tied to a specific front-end framework, and can be used with any front-end framework or none at all.
+> - TanStack Server Functions are backed by standard HTTP requests and can be called as often as you like without suffering from serial-execution bottlenecks.

 ## How do they work?

 Server functions can be defined anywhere in your application, but must be defined at the top level of a file.
 They can be called from anywhere in your application, including loaders, hooks, etc. Traditionally, this pattern is known as a Remote Procedure Call (RPC), but due to the isomorphic nature of these functions, we refer to them as server functions.

-- On the server bundle, server functions are left alone.
+- On the server bundle, server functions logic is left alone.
 Nothing needs to be done since they are already in the correct place.
-- On the client however, server functions are removed out of the client bundle and replaced with a function that, when called, makes a `fetch` request to the server instructing it to execute the server function in the server bundle and then send the response back to the client.
+- On the client, server functions are modified to remove server-only logic out of the client bundle and replaced with a function that, when called, makes a `fetch` request to the server instructing it to execute the server function in the server bundle and then send the response back to the client.

+## Server Middleware

+Server functions can use server middleware to share logic, context, common operations, prerequisites, and much more.
+To learn more about server middleware, be sure to read about them in the [Server Middleware guide](../server-middleware).

+## Defining Server Functions

 > We'd like to thank the [tRPC](https://trpc.io/) team for both the inspiration of TanStack Start's server function design and guidance while implementing it.
 We love (and recommend) using tRPC for API routes so much that we insisted on server functions getting the same 1st class treatment and developer experience.
 Thank you!

-## Defining Server Functions

 Server functions are defined using the `createServerFn` function, exported from the `@tanstack/start` package.
 This function must be called with an HTTP verb, and an async function that will be executed on the server.
 Here's an example: